YaroslawBagriy/SwiftPlayground/README.md

 # SwiftPlayground
-Repository that contains all of my playground projects.
+Repository that contains all of my swift playground projects.